 The Center for Asia Leadership Initiatives (CALI) is a group of non-profit international organizations established in 2014 with the purpose of addressing social needs and problems in Asia through research, development, training, and publications, all focused on social and public leadership, innovation, and educational practices.
-The idea of the Center was sparked by the hope of connecting the vast educational resources at Harvard University with individuals and organizations in Asia who are working to address the core challenges of our times.
+The idea of the Center was sparked by the hope of connecting the vast educational resources of various world’s leading institutions with individuals and organizations in Asia who are working to address the core challenges of our times.

 We believe that becoming an agent of change is not an easy task; it requires thinking deeply and broadly about our responsibility and service to our communities, and the possible impacts of our interventions.
 It entails mastering the mindset and mechanisms of effective and innovative leadership, generating bold new ideas, and making them happen.
 It requires us to identify opportunities and turn them into benefits for our society.
 This is where the Center’s work lies, to assist and empower individuals, organizations, and governmental bodies in Asia to play more active and meaningful leadership roles in their communities.